sdawood/payup/README.md

 * The pipes can be rearranged to add extra validation and/or transformations

 The above design also allows for flexible testing with MemoryStreams, without the need to rely on csv files to execute test suite.

-\* Currently CSVReadStream is using a transform function implicitly

 #### Putting it all together
 Peaking under the hood, there is one function that glues everything together